austinmcconnell/dotfiles/obsidian/Knowledge Base/Languages/Vim/Buffers Windows And Tabs.md

 - `:lfirst`: go to the first item on the list
 - `:llast`: go to the last item on the list
 - `:ll{num}`: go to the nth item on the list

-## Using tabs

-Think of these as 'layouts' or 'workspaces' instead of a browser or file editor 'tab'

-- `:tabs`: list all open tabs
-- `:tabedit [filename]`: edit a file in a new tab
-- `gt`: move to the next tab
-- `gT`: move to the previous tab
-- {num}gt: move to a specific tab number
-- `:tabclose`: close a single tab

 ## Using vimgrep